What to Consider When Choosing a Hardware Prototype Supplier?

 1.2 Equipment Precision & Complex Component Handling

-For prototypes with intricate structures (P.EJ., superficies curvas, paredes delgadas, internal threads), the supplier’s equipment and technical expertise are non-negotiable.
+For prototypes with intricate structures (p.ej., superficies curvas, paredes delgadas, internal threads), the supplier’s equipment and technical expertise are non-negotiable.

 Equipo clave & Technical Capabilities to Assess

-Prototype RequirementRequired Supplier Equipment/TechnologyPor que importa
+Prototype RequirementRequired Supplier Equipment/TechnologyWhy It Matters

 Complex Curved Surfaces5-axis linkage CNC machinesEliminates the need for multiple setups, reducing errors in curved or asymmetrical parts